apache/spark/BREEZE.rst

 Important sources of Airflow are mounted inside the ``airflow-testing`` container that you enter.
 This means that you can continue editing your changes on the host in your favourite IDE and have them visible in the Docker immediately and ready to test without rebuilding images.
-You can disable mounting by specifying ``--skip-mounting-source-volume`` flag when running Breeze.
+You can disable mounting by specifying ``--skip-mounting-local-sources`` flag when running Breeze.
 In this case you will have sources embedded in the container and changes to these sources will not be persistent.